Strategic Commodities Control System Website Trade and Industry Department | The Government of the Hong Kong Special Administrative Region

 • accepting any strategic commodity for export without receiving an export licence;

-• failure to deliver the manifest and copies of import or export licences to the Director-General within 7 days after import or 14 days after export;
+• failure to deliver the manifest and copies of import or export licences to the Director-General within 14 days after importation/ exportation of goods;

 • importing or exporting unmanifested cargo;